Mortgage points calculator

-When you're paying for mortgage points, you’re essentially paying part of your interest up front.
-This lowers your interest payment because your lender receives the income in a lump sum at closing rather than collecting the interest as you make payments month to month.
+When you buy mortgage points, you’re paying part of the interest on your loan up front.
+This shrinks your monthly payment because your lender receives a lump sum at closing and collects less money every month.